NAMTeam/namteam.github.io/content/docs/reference/frequently-asked-questions.md

 2. **What is required to run the NAM?**

-    You must be running a retail copy of SimCity 4 Deluxe/Rush Hour, with a version number of 1.1.638 or higher.
+    You must be running a retail copy of SimCity 4 Deluxe OR SimCity 4 with the Rush Hour Expansion, with a version number of 1.1.638 or higher.
 For further information, see the compatibility info on the opening page of the documentation.
-Any computer built since SC4's release in 2003 should have sufficient power to run the NAM, though the use of a 64-bit operating system and at least 4GB RAM is highly recommended.
-The NAM is not compatible with original SimCity 4 (non-Deluxe/without Rush Hour), nor is it intended to run on Deluxe/Rush Hour copies with version numbers of 1.1.610 or 1.1.613.
+Any computer built since SC4's release in 2003 should have sufficient power to run the NAM, though the use of a 64-bit operating system, at least 4GB RAM, and the NTCore 4GB Patch applied to the game's executable is highly recommended, and necessary to utilize the full feature set of the mod.

+	The NAM is not compatible with original SimCity 4 (non-Deluxe/without Rush Hour), nor is it intended to run on Deluxe/Rush Hour copies with version numbers of 1.1.610 or 1.1.613, including the EA App/Origin version of the game (also used by EA Play/Xbox Game Pass).

 3. **Why is my game crashing to desktop when I load a city tile after installing this mod?**